Peeked, Peaked, Or Piqued My Interest? Are You Curious?

 These two meanings still apply to the word piqued, but now one is for the noun and the other for the verb.

-When you use pique as a noun, it has the meaning of a feeling or sense of irritation or displeasure resulting from an insult that affects one’s pride.
+When you use pique as a noun, it means feeling or having a sense of irritation or displeasure resulting from an insult that affects one’s pride.

-The common expression is, he left in a fit of pique.
+The common expression is that he left in a fit of pique.

 But pique as a verb is totally different.
 Its sense relates to the verb prick, which means to provoke an action.